-UW-Whitewater Campus: Kachel Fieldhouse and Prucha Field.
-Participants should be prepared for outdoor activities on nearby Prucha Field.
+UW-Whitewater Campus: Kachel Fieldhouse and Prucha Field at James B. Miller Stadium.
+Participants should be prepared for outdoor activities on nearby Prucha Field at James B. Miller Stadium.
 This is a synthetic field and therefore is capable of accommodating play all year long.

 While the Whitewater program has had longstanding success, Vodenlich has set a new standard, turning the Warhawks into a NCAA Division III college baseball power.

 During Vodenlich’s 14 seasons as head coach, the Warhawks have won 10 WIAC championships, qualified for the NCAA Championships 12 times and appeared in the NCAA Division III College World Series six times, including winning the 2014 and 2005 NCAA Division III National Championships.

 Steve Bartlein enters his first season as an assistant coach for the UW-Whitewater baseball team in 2017-18.